very-good-science/data-ethics-club/site/contents/write_ups/2021/08-09-21_writeup.md

 ## On the Consequences and Moral Character of Science

 Consequences of science are very complex and difficult to predict.
 There is a problem then, with the idea that we can judge science against societal goals.
-We have very little consesus on this.
+We have very little consensus on this.

-One piece of work that touches on this is ["The Moral Character of Crytopgrahic Work"](https://web.cs.ucdavis.edu/~rogaway/papers/moral-fn.pdf) by Philip Rogaway.
-In it, Rogaway that "cryotopgrahy rearranges power" and so as a result is not only "an inherently political tool", but it confers "an intrisically moral dimension" to the field of crytopgrahy.
-He later goes onto argues that the "inability to effectively address mass surveillance constitutes a failiure of our field".
+One piece of work that touches on this is ["The Moral Character of Cryptographic Work"](https://web.cs.ucdavis.edu/~rogaway/papers/moral-fn.pdf) by Philip Rogaway.
+In it, Rogaway states that "cryptography rearranges power" and so as a result is not only "an inherently political tool", but it confers "an intrinsically moral dimension" to the field of cryptography.
+He later goes onto argues that the "inability to effectively address mass surveillance constitutes a failure of our field".
 He finishes the abstract with the following sentence: "I plead for a reinvention of our disciplinary culture to attend not only to puzzles and math, but, also, to the societal implications of our work.""

 On the contrary, maybe we need to concentrate on the actual crime.
 [David Hilbert](https://en.wikipedia.org/wiki/David_Hilbert) is not at fault for the nuclear bomb even if his mathematical work on Hilbert Spaces helped to make it happen - so far how does the accountability go back?